timm/tested/docs/onRE.md

 [^69]: Susan Wiedenbeck, Vikki Fix, and Jean Scholtz.
 1993.
 Characteristics of the mental representations of novice and expert programmers: an empirical study.
    International Journal of Man-Machine Studies 39, 5 (1993), 793–812.

-Other practical examples of LTM/STM theory.
-Patterns of expertise:

 XXXX